Sean Manaea

-Sean Anthony Manaea (/məˈnaɪə/ mə-NY-ə; born February 1, 1992) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
-He has previously played in MLB for the Oakland Athletics and San Diego Padres.
-He played college baseball at Indiana State University.
+Sean Anthony Manaea (/məˈnaɪə/ mə-NY-ə; born February 1, 1992) is an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the Oakland Athletics, San Diego Padres, and San Francisco Giants.
+Manaea played college baseball for the Indiana State Sycamores.
+He made his MLB debut in 2016 with the Athletics.

 While attending Indiana State, Manaea was named the best prospect in the Cape Cod Baseball League in 2012.
 The Kansas City Royals selected Manaea with the 34th pick in the 2013 MLB draft, and traded him to the Athletics during the 2015 season.
 He debuted in MLB in 2016, and pitched a no-hitter on April 21, 2018.
-Oakland traded Manaea to the Padres before the 2022 season.
+Oakland traded Manaea to the Padres before the 2022 season, and he signed with the Giants for the 2023 season.
+After opting out of his contract and becoming a free agent, Manaea signed with the Mets for the 2024 season.
+He opted out again after the season, and re-signed with the Mets on a three-year contract.